 3. Choose a software solution for BCDR strategy implementation

 After the company identifies optimal RTO and RPO values, it is necessary to choose the BCDR solution that will be best suited for business priorities and requirements of critical workloads and recovering applications.

 Cloud computing technologies have changed the way companies approach BCDR.
-At present, cloud BCDR has taken a strong lead on the IT market, as a cost-effective and robust solution to provide IT Resilience and Business Continuity for a company from any sector.
+At present, cloud BCDR has taken a strong lead in the IT market, as a cost-effective and robust solution to provide IT Resilience and Business Continuity for companies in any sector.

-Hystax has a strong presence on the BCDR market and provides companies of all sizes with industry-leading fully automated BCDR software – at a click.
+Hystax has a strong presence in the BCDR market, and provides companies of all sizes with industry-leading, fully automated BCDR software with a click.